Bloomberg’s branding is a con

-Oh yeah, now that you mention it, he was the mayor of New York and has a net worth equal to that of 660,000 American households.
+Michael Bloomberg was the mayor of New York, owns a company that did $10 billion in revenue in 2018, and has a net worth equal to that of 660,000 American households.
 But you know what?
 Don’t worry about it.
 Just call him Mike.
 He’s really a salt of the earth kind of guy.

 Well, that’s the case Democratic candidate for president Michael Bloomberg’s campaign brand identity is trying to make.
 Bloomberg appeared on the national stage with his fellow primary candidates for the first time last Wednesday, and though he’s sitting out the first four states in the primary, he’s spending like crazy to gain favor in the states that vote on Super Tuesday, March 3.
 The time is right to take a closer look at the branding that made Michael Bloomberg “Mike.”